72 Hours In Philadelphia39.9526° N, 75.1652° W

 "72 Hours in the city of brotherly love"

-Time is a precious commodity for some of us and we understand that taking time off doesn’t seem like a it could be a reality.
+Time is a precious commodity for some of us and we understand that taking time off doesn’t seem like it could be a reality.
 Not because you can’t but sometimes, we find ourselves lost in our work, whether we are passionate about it or not.
-In our latest travel series, we spend an allotted amount of time in places that we think that you should visit.
+In our latest travel series, we spend an allocated amount of time in places that we think that you should visit.

 Philadelphia is considered the “Birthplace of America” and by that title alone it attracts a multitude of people.
 Not only that, the city boasts more outdoor sculptures and murals than any other city in the country.

 Here is how we spent our 72 hours in Philadelphia.

 We checked into the Kimpton Hotel Palomar and were immediately impressed by the chic decor.
 Our spacious rooms boasted luxurious amenities such as Etro bath products and the beds were appointed in Frette linens.
 Once we had settled in, we visited the One Liberty Observation Deck, that is within close proximity from the hotel.
 Atop the 56 stories, we absorbed a 360-degree view from the windows of the city’s skyline.